-After preheating, place the ears directly on the hot grill.
-Cover and cook for 15 to 20 minutes, turning occasionally with tongs.
+3. Cover and cook for 15 to 12 minutes.
+Turn the ears occasionally with tongs.
 The husks will blacken and char all over, but the kernels will be stay protected while they steam inside.
 Meanwhile, a delicious smokiness infuses the tender, sweet corn.
-If you like more char on the kernels, you can peel off a few of the outer layers before grilling.

 How to Grill Corn without a Husk